jianshu93/Range_expansion_competition/README.md

 This script fits stochastic dispersal models to data from the first generation of the expansion experiment.
 It calls a general purpose likelihood function ("nll-dispersal.R") and optimizes 2 dispersal models (folder /disp).

-### results-fit-growth, results-fit-dispersal

-These scripts create 3D plots to visualize the fit of the growth and dispersal models with the lowest AIC.
-They can be used to recreate Figs. S3, S4.

 ### analysis-simulations-short, results-validation.R

 These scripts simulate the spatiotemporal model (i.e., combination of fitted growth and dispersal models) and compare its predictions across 8 generations to the independent experimental data.
 They can be used to recreate Figs. S5, S6.